Regular Polygon Calculator (any number of sides)

 Polygon Properties

 A regular n-sided polygon has n equal sides and n equal angles.
-Triangle, square, pentagon, hexagon, heptagon, octagon, nonagon, decagon — all the way up to “very many sides” which approaches a circle.
+Triangle, square, pentagon, hexagon, heptagon, octagon, nonagon, decagon, and on up to shapes with so many sides they are indistinguishable from a circle.

 Perimeter: P = n × s